hemanthkumargr/docs/tutorials/Customizing-Shipping-Tutorial.md

 ### Fulfillment Options

 The Fulfillment Options for Acme Co are 'First Class', 'Priority', and 'Express'.
 Information about the schema and properties of Fulfillment Options can be found in `FulfillmentOptionImpl` and `BandedPriceFulfillmentOptionImpl`.
-As declared in FulfillmentOptionImpl, we need to insert one record to correspond with each option in the table `BLC_FULFILLMENT_OPTION`:
+We need to insert one record to correspond with each option in the table `BLC_FULFILLMENT_OPTION`:

 ```sql